 - Obesity increases our risk of the deadly “cytokine storm” in which our dysfunctional immune system destroys the virus in our lungs and then gets stuck “ON” and damages and destroys our lung tissues.
 This can lead to massive drops in blood pressure, organ failure, and death.

 I know many people struggle with obesity.
-There is no single obesity treatment.
+There is no single way for how to treat obesity.
 It’s not as simple as following the latest fad diet.
 Even the Centers for Disease Control (CDC) doesn’t want to offer much advice.
-When I looked at their website, the only advice it has for obesity was:
+When I looked at their website, the only advice it has for obesity treatment was:

 “Take your medications for any underlying health conditions exactly as prescribed.”